TheZoq2/rydpair/README.md

 Manufacturer: Specific Motors
 Product Name: Vehicle engine of size 20x45x30cm with 150 HP output made by Specific Motors
-Physical properties:
-Technical properties:
 Sales pitch: This motor solves a very specific problem where you have enough room to use a motor of the aforementioned size and require the provided HP output.

 WHEELS

 Manufacturer: Nii-San
 Product Name: R04D-R0LL3R
-Physical properties: Diameter 60 cm
+Physical properties: Diameter 200 cm
 Technical properties: ???
 Sales pitch: When you need to roll over the opposition with an unstoppable force!

-Manufacturer:
+Manufacturer: Volvimus
-Product Name:
+Product Name:  Circulus
-Physical properties:
+Physical properties: Diameter 40cm
-Technical properties:
+Technical properties: ???
-Sales pitch:
+Sales pitch: Wheels are round, and what is more round than a circle?

-Manufacturer:
+Manufacturer: Specific Motors
-Product Name:
-Physical properties:
-Technical properties:
-Sales pitch:
+Product Name: Car wheels with a diameter of 40cm with extremely good traction for wintery conditions
+Sales pitch: Car wheels made for use during wintery conditions when weather or local laws require them.
+Snow chains

 GEAR_BOX